Distributor Legal Center

 • Log-in data

-• Any other personal data that may be provided directly or indirectly by Supplier, its Authorized Users and/or Personnel of its Customers
+• Any other personal data that may be provided by or collected on behalf of Distributor

 Group of data subjects

-• Personnel of potential customers of the Supplier, if applicable
+• Personnel of potential customers of the Distributor, if applicable

 Annex 2 - Technical and Organizational Measures